runabrandes/pp4-spa/README.md

 ## ACKNOWLEDGEMENTS

-* My husband Jamie for his support and reading through my code!
+* My husband Jamie for his support and reading through my code when needed!
 It's good being on this coding journey together!!
 * My mentor Rory for being supportive and giving me great advice when I thought I was unable to solve some issues and showing me that sometimes a solution is a lot simpler than I assumed!
 Thanks for helping me!
 * All the tutors at Code Institute I have spoken to throughout the development of this project!
 Thank you all for the advice!
 * To members from Slack when I was struggling to find solutions to issues or had general questions regarding the project.